***Note*** I am now on substack, please join today with the following link and save 25%

 Below is an example of their alignment in bear cover 1.
 Cover 1 is man free

 Here's how it looks vs man as they align the mike directly over the rb.
-You can also see the safety, play
+You can also see the safety, play right over the man he is covering so you can see them in man pre snap.

 The Safety comes down to play the h back with the Mike Lb responsible for the RB.
 Easy for him as he goes where the rb goes.
 They play press to the single side and on the #2 wr to the passing strength.